Get started

 Reduce image processing time with low latency mode

 You can optimize the image processing time of your live stream by turning on low latency mode.
 The latency in your live stream is reduced to a minimum.
+When you use low latency mode, the image quality is lower than usual.

-Go to Settings > System.
+Go to System > Plain config.

 Click Save.